livepeer/go-livepeer/README.md

 - Start `geth ` (see step 4 of 'Livepeer private Ethereum testnet').

-- Run `./livepeer -testnet`.
+- Run `./livepeer -testnet -ethAccountAddr above_generated_address -ethPassword above_type_password` .

 - Run `./livepeer_cli`.
   * You should see a wizard launch in the command line.
   * The wizard should print out `Account Eth Addr`, `Token balance`, and `Eth balance`

 - Get some test eth from the eth faucet from [http://eth-testnet.livepeer.org/](http://eth-testnet.livepeer.org/).
 Make sure to use the Eth account address from above.
+Remember to add 0x as a prefix to address, if not present.
   * You can check that the request is successful by going to `livepeer_cli` and selecting `Get node status`.
 You should see a positive `Eth balance`.

 - Now get some test Livepeer tokens.
 Pick `Get test Livepeer Token`.